bczsalba/pytermgui/README.md

 ## Questions?
 See the docs!

-Pretty much every single name in the library, private or public, has an insightful dockstring attached to it, and we are accumulating a growing amount of walkthrough-based documentations articles.
-See 'em all on the [doc website](https://ptg.bczsalba.com)!
+Pretty much every name in the library, private or public, has an insightful docstring attached to it, alongside walkthrough-based documentation articles.
+See them all on the [documentation website](https://ptg.bczsalba.com)!

-## Contributions, issues et al.
+## Project status

-If you have any problems using the library, feel free to open up a discussion or raise an issue ticket.
-If you would prefer to hack on the library yourself, see the [contribution guidelines](https://github.com/bczsalba/pytermgui/blob/master/CONTRIBUTING.md).
-Pull requests are encouraged, but make sure you aren't trying to fix an issue that others are already working on, for your own sake. :slightly_smiling_face:
+PyTermGUI has reached its final release and is no longer under active development.
+The repository and its documentation are retained as an archive for existing users.